amethystlab/tf_polynomial_classifier/README.md

 ### Changeme

 What a terrible heading.
 It should be changed by someone other than me.
+I agree, someone else should change this.
+It is a terrible heading.